Best Film for the Canon EOS 850

 - Slide film 6-8 stops

-Slide film is viewed as a challenge to shoot due to the constrained dynamic range.
-The golden hour is the ideal time to use reversal film.
+Reversal film is regarded as tricky to use due to the small dynamic range.
+Golden hour is the ideal time to use reversal.

-35mm film that is in canisters is used by the Canon EOS 850.
-35mm film can also be described as 135 film, and it is the most widely used film format.
+35mm film that is sold in metal canisters is used by the Canon EOS 850.
+In addition, it’s the most frequently used type of film and in some instances is called 135 film.

 DX Coded Film

-All available 35mm film for sale these days has a DX code.
-This lets cameras to detect and set the ISO when the film canister is put in the camera.
+Almost all commercially available 35mm film sold today has DX encoding on the canister.
+This enables electronically controlled cameras to detect and set the ISO of the film canister loaded into the camera.

 Canon EOS 850 Resources

-You will find a variety of possible choices for where to have 35mm film processed.
-For a more comprehensive discussion of the possibilities, go to my guide on Where to Get Film Developed.
+There are several options for where to develop 35mm film.
+For a more detailed discussion of the options check out my guide on Where to Develop Film.